 The Office for Standards in Education, Children’s Services and Skills (Ofsted) are responsible for the inspection and regulation services that care for children and young people, and services providing education and skills for learners of all ages.

-Bradford Girls’ Grammar School received a full inspection on 24 and 25 June 2015.
+Bradford Girls’ Grammar School received a full inspection on 13 and 14 March 2019.

 Some of the observations made by the Ofsted team:

 - Leaders have taken effective action to ensure that pupils make good progress and achieve well, especially in the EYFS and key stages 1, 2, 3 and 4.